ValeryAndreevichPushkarev/PassiveReactiveXORElement/README.md

 ![nxor](https://raw.githubusercontent.com/ValeryAndreevichPushkarev/PassiveReactiveXORElement/main/not.jpeg)

-For 1 pF at 10 mV and 0,01 Ohm wire resistance cut off frequency is about 5*tau, or 50 femtoSecond.
+For 1 pF at 10 mV and 0,01 Ohm wire resistance switching time is about 5*tau, or 50 femtoSeconds.

 Power consumtion (maximum) is not grater that t*U^2/r, or less that 0,5 fJ.